telerik/winforms-docs/controls/gridview/columns/pinning-and-unpinning-columns.md

 ## Pinning single column

 Columns in RadGridView can be pinned which will result in the pinned columns being anchored to the left or right side of the grid.
-To pin a particular column, set its __IsPinned__ property of the __Columns collection item__ to *True*.
+To pin a particular column, set its __IsPinned__ property of the __Columns collection item__ to *True* (*False* if you want to unpin it).
 This will pin the column to the left side of RadGridView.
 In order to change the position where the column should be pinned you have to use the __PinPosition__ property of the particular column and choose a value from the provided enumeration.
 The code block below shows pinning the third column (called "FirstName") in the RadGridView:

 #### Pinning a single columns